Answered By: Rebecca Sedam Last Updated: Apr 23, 2020 Views: 174

 NOTE: According to the table of contents included in the catalog record, this book includes "The Union Stock Yards: The Rossiter map."

 As the Encyclopedia of Chicago points out, the Union Stock Yard operated between December 25, 1865 and August 1, 1971.
-Keep those dates in mind if you decide to search the Chicago Tribune Historical database.
+Keep those dates in mind if you decide to search the Chicago Tribune Historical ProQuest database (link available below).
 You may want to look for articles appearing in the closing days of the Union Stock Yard as these types of pieces tend to take a retrospective approach.

 Good luck in your research.
 Please let us know if we can be of further assistance.